 DISABILITY DIRECTORATE LIVESTREAM CONVERSATION 17 OCTOBER FROM 6PM TO 7PM

-In August, we were privileged to be a part of I-Create, a global conference held in Canberra, Australia.
+In August, we were privileged to have a peep into the future as part of I-Create, a global conference held in Canberra, Australia.
 I-Create is an international convention on Rehabilitation Engineering and Assistive Technology.
-An amazing and informative event featuring futuristic ideas to remove barriers for those with disabilities or impairments, we are grateful to New Zealand Federation of Disability Information Centres and Assistive Technology…
+An amazing and informative event featuring futuristic ideas to remove barriers for those with disabilities or impairments, we are grateful to New Zealand Federation of…

 “Beautiful’ to help people